 Bike Fort Collins (BFC) has a passion for bicycling, and with this passion hope to improve transportation, health, economy and sense of community in Fort Collins.
 Leveraging their influence, BFC has committed to engaging the community to increase the number of people walking, biking, and using alternative transportation in northern Fort Collins.
-This is facilitated through the implementation of an active living plan, written by BFC with the guidance of local residents, and funded by Kaiser Permanente.
-The target community resides in Poudre Valley Mobile Home Park in northern Fort Collins.
+This is facilitated through the implementation of an active living plan, written by BFC project leaders and local residents, and funded by Kaiser Permanente.
+The focus community resides in Poudre Valley Mobile Home Park in northern Fort Collins.
 For this community, active living is more than living a healthy lifestyle.
 It also incorporates being more active in one’s community through advocacy and education.
 A goal of the project is to create a change that the people want to see.
 Coalition groups made up of youth and adults have been formed to guide the process of choosing the goals that will be met during the life of the grant, and beyond.
 The coalitions serve as a representation of the greater population, and pull together resources from outside of the park to achieve their goals.

 Examples of the goals that will be reached over the two years are as follows: